-Out of trauma comes innovation.
+Out of trauma comes innovation and collaboration.

 Civil unrest plagued 57 city blocks of urban Los Angeles from April 29 – May 2, 1992.
 The fires left an ember amid the ashes, however.
 That spark ignited a widespread desire among professionals and volunteers alike to help the traumatized children find healing and grow into solution-givers for their community.

 People from all walks of life reached across the divide to teach the children to trust once again.
 Meeting in space donated by the Los Angeles Baha’i Center, service groups representing various ages, causes and ethnicities each offered to spend one afternoon each week with the students.
-It soon became clear that their shared hobbies, homework help or even brief lessons on character education did not go far enough to unleash the potential of these young change agents.

 Volunteer Bob Hopper helped students paint flowers on burned down buildings.